maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 454 — Reading from a Text File
     - Page 455–457 — Quiz Card Player (code outline)
     - Page 461 — Using the serialVersionUID
+    - Page 463 — Saving a BeatBox pattern

 ![Chapter 14](images/chapter-14.png)